Optimal Investment, Consumption, and Insurance with Durable Goods under Stochastic Depreciation Risk

-{Modern economies offer an enormous variety of consumption goods.
-For modeling purposes each good can be classified either as a }\textit{perishable }{good or a }\textit{durable}{ good and insurable assets are often durable consumption goods such as housing and motorcars.
-A durable good such as housing differ from other financial assets (i.e. stocks and bonds) as the owner can derive both utility and home equity.
-For many economic agent’s a house is the principle and largest asset in their portfolio.
+Modern economies offer a wide variety of consumption goods.
+For the purpose of modelling, each good can be classified as either a \emph{perishable} good or a \emph{durable} good.
+Insurable assets are often durable consumption goods, such as houses or automobiles.
+A durable good such as a house differs from other financial assets (e.g.\ stocks and bonds), as the owner can derive both utility and home equity from it.
+For many economic agents, a house is the largest asset in their portfolio.